lynndylanhurley/ng-token-auth/README.md

 The only case where an expired token is allowed is during [batch requests](#about-batch-requests).

-Token management is done by default when using this module with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem.
+Token management is handled by default when using this module with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem.

 ## About batch requests